Mariners vs. White Sox Player Props Betting Odds

 Rodríguez Stats

 - Rodriguez hopes to build on an eight-game hitting streak in this matchup.
-In his last 10 games he is hitting .462 with six doubles, three home runs, a walk and 17 RBI.
+In his last 10 games he is batting .462 with six doubles, three home runs, a walk and 17 RBI.

 Rodríguez Recent Games